QuantLet/SDA_2020_NCTU/Susan/README.md

 Homework for "Smart Data Analysis I" class in 2020

-Each folder includes source codes, data files, and report
+Each folder includes source codes, data files, and reports